 Bako National Park

 Love monkeys?
-You’ve come to the right place.
-Borneo’s lush rainforests are a haven for the little critters, with nearly a dozen different species scattered throughout the country.
+Then Bako National Park is your place.
+When you visit Borneo, the lush rainforests are a haven for the little critters, with nearly a dozen different species scattered throughout the country.

-The most exciting way to catch a glimpse of them is by hitting up a national park and seeing them in their natural habitat.
-Bako National Park is a short drive from Kuching, and you can get there by public bus for about RM 2 each way.
-The bus will drop you off at Bako Village where you’ll be asked to fill out a visitor form, then hop on a speedboat to take you into the park.
-After paying the RM 10 entrance fee, you’re free to walk through the numerous trails.
+The best way to catch a glimpse of them is by hitting up a national park and seeing them in their natural habitat.
+The Bako National Park day trip is easy to do from Kuching, as it’s a short drive and you can get there by public bus for about RM 2 each way.

-If you’ve never heard of them, well, let’s just say they’re one of the most ridiculous looking mammals alive!
-These guys are the size of a teenager, with the belly of a man who’s drank a few too many beers in his day, and a honkin’ nose!
+You’ll see the most wildlife if you stick close to Bako Village, since the hilarious looking Proboscis monkeys like to hang out there.
+They’re basically one of the most ridiculous looking mammals alive, the size of a teenager, with the belly of a man who’s drank a few too many beers in his day, and a honkin’ nose!

 Semenggoh Wildlife Centre

 If you’re an animal lover, start your Borneo orangutan tour at the Semenggoh Wildlife Centre.
 Located about 24 kilometres from Kuching, it’s home to those loveable orangutans that Malaysia is famous for, as well as a number of wild animals who were orphaned or injured.

 The centre has been so successful at rehabilitating orangutans that it is now a place to study their biology and behaviour.

 During a visit, you can expect to see the primates hanging out in the tall trees, as you walk through one of the many trails.
 There are also a number of gardens, including a botanical research centre.
 To see the orangutans up close, try to time your arrival with feeding time which takes place from 9-10 a.m. and 3-3:30 p.m.